ericcapo/marky-coco/README.md

 # marky
-Ready-to-use pipeline to detect and identify hgcAB genes
+This software is a ready-to-use pipeline to detect and identify hgcAB genes from raw paired-end fastq files.
+This pipeline is a collaborative project of the <a href="https://ercapo.wixsite.com/meta-hg" target="_blank"><b>Meta-Hg working group</b></a> and is based on the use as the <a href="https://smithsonian.figshare.com/articles/dataset/Hg-MATE-Db_v1_01142021/13105370/1?file=26193689" target="_blank"><b>Hg-MATE database</b></a>.

 ## INSTALL